 Naturally, viral marketing has become a popular business strategy to spread ideas and information between people in much the same way as a virus, creating the potential for exponential growth as the message rapidly multiplies – creating a huge buzz along the way.

-So perhaps you’d be surprised to learn the most successful viral marketing campaign of all time took place before YouTube, Twitter and Facebook existed.
+So perhaps you’d be surprised to learn the most successful viral marketing campaign of all time took place before social media existed.
 Even before mainstream use of the internet.
 The most successful viral marketing campaign of all time centred on a small, low-budget indie flick in 1999 called The Blair Witch Project.

 The Blair Witch Project

-In case you’ve been asleep for the past fourteen years, here’s a quick rundown of the movie.
+In case you missed it first time around, here’s a quick rundown of the movie.
 The Blair Witch Project is the story of three student filmmakers, Heather Donahue, Joshua Leonard and Michael C. Williams, who are investigating the supernatural legend known as the Blair Witch in the town of Burkittsville, Maryland.
 After interviewing the locals, they disappear into the Black Hills with their recording equipment, and are never seen again.
 A year later, their footage is found and pieced together to make the movie.